United Kingdom in the Eurovision Song Contest 2011: Criticism

-BBC's selection of Blue as the British representatives for the 2011 Eurovision Song Contest received criticism from British media, with The Independent referring the band as a "nineties boy band" and Neil McCormick of The Daily Telegraph describing the internal selection as "boardroom meetings and internal discussions involving unspecified members of the BBC hierarchy, imposing both a band and a song on the British public" and "high handed Auntie-knows-best arrogance" from "out-of-touch bureaucrats".
-Blue's former manager Daniel Glatman and the duo Hurts, who were previously rumoured to be in talks with the BBC, were also critical of the broadcaster's selection of the band, with the latter revealing that they had submitted a song to the Russian broadcaster Channel One Russia (C1R) instead.
-Blue subsequently defended their Eurovision participation, pledging the public to wait until the song release as well as stating that representing their country in the contest would serve as an international springboard for the band.
+BBC's selection of Blue as the British representatives for the 2011 Eurovision Song Contest received criticism from British media.
+Matt Williams of The Independent referred the group as a "nineties boy band", while Neil McCormick of The Daily Telegraph labelled the group's selection as "boardroom meetings and internal discussions involving unspecified members of the BBC hierarchy, imposing both a band and a song on the British public" and "high handed Auntie-knows-best arrogance allied [...] to the pop instincts of out-of-touch bureaucrats".
+Criticism was also made by Blue's former manager Daniel Glatman who described the group's decision to compete in Eurovision "reckless insanity", and by previously rumoured act Hurts which revealed that they had instead submitted their song to the Russian broadcaster "in light of the recent dark and depressing Eurovision news from the UK".
+Blue subsequently stated that their Eurovision participation would serve as an international springboard for the group's reunion, pledging people to wait until the song release.

-Criticism was also received regarding Blue's contest entry, including television presenter Phillip Schofield who labelled the song as "shocking" but was later responded in defense of the band by actress and Loose Women panellist Denise Welch.
-The band also responded to Schofield by calling his comments "upsetting" and "hurtful", as well as accusing him of seeking publicity from being overshadowed by Jason Gardiner on Dancing on Ice.
-In late April 2011, band member Simon Webbe expressed his dissatisfaction with the lack of domestic support for "I Can" with few radio stations, including BBC radio stations, play-listing the song.
-BBC spokesman later stated that their entry would be considered later on merit.
+Blue's contest entry was also met with criticism, including from television presenter Phillip Schofield who called it "a shocking song".
+The group responded to Schofield by calling his comments "upsetting" and "hurtful" as well as accusing him of seeking publicity from being overshadowed by Jason Gardiner on Dancing on Ice.
+Television presenter and Loose Women panellist Denise Welch also responded to Schofield in defense of the group, stating that the British public should support their act regardless of the song.
+Prior to the contest, group member Simon Webbe expressed his dissatisfaction with the lack of domestic support for "I Can" with few radio stations, including BBC stations, play-listing the song.
+A BBC spokesman later stated that their entry would be considered later on merit.